Grand Duchess Alexandra Pavlovna of Russia: Archives

 Alexandra's letters to her grandfather Frederick II Eugene, Duke of Württemberg, together with letters from her siblings, written between 1795 and 1797 are preserved in the State Archive of Stuttgart (Hauptstaatsarchiv Stuttgart) in Stuttgart, Germany.

-Alexandra's letters to her sister-in-law Maria Theresa of Naples are preserved in the Haus-, Hof- und Staatsarchiv in Vienna, Austria.
+Alexandra's letters to her sister-in-law Maria Theresa of Naples and Sicily are preserved in the Haus-, Hof- und Staatsarchiv in Vienna, Austria.